uc-cdis/cdis-dataflow-templates/README.md

 # Google Bucket Manifest
-Repos to store code to generate the Google dataflow template and consume pubsub subscription
+Repos for storing code to generate the Google dataflow template and consume pubsub subscription

 ## To build a template